Drawing With Vectors

 So, for instance, a 1:1 aspect ratio image at 300 dpi will have 300 pixels of information, while a vector square will contain just four points, one for each corner.
 The vector’s mathematical formula connects the points and fills in the colors.

 As a result, vector graphics load faster, making them excellent in web- or mobile-based applications.
 And they have many other uses!

-Design iterations are not only a must in any creative process, but it can be a painstaking process when new ideas pop-up all the time.
+Design iterations are not only a must in any creative process, but they can be a painstaking process when new ideas pop up all the time.

 Maybe you want to change the color of your logo or rearrange some of its components.
 It's only natural that during this creative life cycle, you should be able to make changes in a simple and straightforward manner.

 Aside from being easy to resize, vector objects are also great because they can be easily edited, and colors can be quickly swapped out.
-This ability to seamlessly make corrections or alter a design file is really important when dealing with clients or when operating in a fast-paced deadline-driven work environment.
+This ability to seamlessly make corrections or alter a design file is essential when dealing with clients or operating in a fast-paced, deadline-driven work environment.

-In vector-based programs like Vectornator, you can quickly change the color values either in RGB or HSB, either by inserting a specific HEX code, or by selecting your preferred choice by using the color well.
+In vector-based programs like Vectornator, you can quickly change the color values either in RGB or HSB by inserting a specific HEX code or selecting your preferred choice by using the color well.

 Why is using vectors better?

 Vector graphics provide high-quality, scalable images while also conserving file size.

 We’re not saying it’s always better, but designing with vectors is versatile for many business applications.
 It should be your primary choice for printing logos, signs, illustrations, infographics, creating animations, and UX/UI design.